ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.coronavirus-statistics/README.md

 ## Changelog

+### 0.5.1 (2020-03-31) BugFix : State attribute definition missing for + affectedCountries
+* (DutchmanNL) BugFix : State attribute definition missing for + affectedCountries
+* (DutchmanNL) BugFix : Ensure name changes are propagated

+### 0.5.0 (2020-03-31) For Germany : federal states, counties and cities added
+* (DutchmanNL) Update production release from 0.4.0 to 0.5.0
+* (DutchmanNL) BugFix : Do not write objects unneeded

+### 0.4.9 Fixed issues in country names, added counties and cities for germany
+* (DutchmanNL  & AlCalzone) Code optimations
+* (DutchmanNL) Cities for germany added
+* (DutchmanNL) counties for germany added
+* (DutchmanNL) Hiding tables if "all" is selected
+* (DutchmanNL) Hiding unused tables in advanced settings
+* (Kampfratte) BugFix : Country top 5
+* (GermanBluefox) BugFix : hidden numbers
+* (DutchmanNL) BugFix : Several translations
+* (DutchmanNL) BugFix : Issues with integration testing
+* (Scrounger)  Bugfix : Country names by ISO format (could result in new datapoints !)
+* (DutchmanNL) BugFix : Deletion of unselected federal states and counties (Germany)
+* (DutchmanNL) BugFix : Button only respond when clicking on lable (not all browser)
+* (DutchmanNL) BugFix : Ensure incorrect created states for "countryInfo" are removed

+### 0.4.5 Countries for Germany added
+* (DutchmanNL) Countries for Germany added
+* (DutchmanNL) added selection for federal states and country's
+* (DutchmanNL) BugFix : State attribute definition missing for + deathsPerOneMillion

+### 0.4.2 Federal States for Germany implemented
+* (DutchmanNL) Configuration redesigned, moved options to "Advanced Settings" tab
+* (DutchmanNL) Federal States for Germany implemented, thanks to : https://npgeo-corona-npgeo-de.hub.arcgis.com/

+### 0.4.0 Data-points added for Top 5 of countries with most cases
+* (KLVN) BugFix : German (and some other) translations corrected
+* (DutchmanNL) Add gulp i18n translation structure

+### 0.3.5 Data-points added for Top 5 of countries with most cases
+* (DutchmanNL) Data-points added for Top 5 of countries with most cases
+* (DutchmanNL) BugFix : Flag datapoints are not deleted

 ### 0.3.4 Add button to read "All Countrys"
 * (DutchmanNL) Add button to read "All Countrys"
 * (DutchmanNL) Add state for link to flag for each country on github